NEXUS: Application process

 NEXUS applications are submitted online via the U.S. Customs and Border Protection website.
-Prior to October 2024, the application fee was US$50.
+Before October 2024, the application fee was US$50.
 Effective October 1, 2024, the application fee is US$120, but is waived for applicants under the age of 18.

 Applicants are screened for citizenship and immigration status, and checked for criminal history and positive matches on U.S. Federal Bureau of Investigation (FBI), Canadian Security Intelligence Service (CSIS), Royal Canadian Mounted Police (RCMP), Interpol terrorism and no-fly list, United Nations databases, and the United Kingdom Police National Computer.
 Applicants who pass the initial screening are granted "conditional approval" and then must be interviewed in person by agents of both the Canada Border Services Agency and U.S. Customs and Border Protection (typically one right after the other or at the same time).
 That is, members must interview with both agencies (unlike Global Entry, another Trusted Traveler Program via US Customs and Border Protection only).
 An interview does not guarantee final acceptance even if the applicant was granted conditional approval.
 After final approval, members are mailed an RFID-enabled NEXUS card, valid for five years from the applicant's birthday following card issuance.
-Renewal typically takes place six months prior to expiration, and some members may be selected to attend another interview to verify that they still qualify for the program.
+Renewal typically takes place six months before expiration, and some members may be selected to attend another interview to verify that they still qualify for the program.

 Shortly after the announcement of the US requirement for a WHTI document for all travelers by 2009, CBP and CBSA announced their commitment to streamline the membership renewal process for the NEXUS program, and now will waive the interview for members who have not had changes to their information and have maintained their low-risk status.
 The United States and Canada also announced that they had begun enrollment blitzes to expedite the processing of NEXUS applications and had launched an outreach and awareness plan to increase membership in NEXUS.

 Viajero Confiable Program

 Mexican nationals who are also members of Mexico's Viajero Confiable Program may apply for the NEXUS Program online as of 2016.
 US citizens who are members of Global Entry and meet other requirements may apply for the Viajero Confiable card.

-At the 2016 North American Leaders’ Summit it was announced that by the end of 2016, "Canadian and American citizens who are members of the NEXUS Program will be eligible to apply to the Viajero Confiable Program, providing them with expedited immigration screening upon arrival at select international airports in Mexico."
+At the 2016 North American Leaders’ Summit, it was announced that by the end of 2016, "Canadian and American citizens who are members of the NEXUS Program will be eligible to apply to the Viajero Confiable Program, providing them with expedited immigration screening upon arrival at select international airports in Mexico."

 Use at land crossings

-NEXUS cardholders are generally screened more quickly than non-NEXUS cardholders at Canadian and United States border crossings offering NEXUS, Ready and SENTRI lanes.
-However, such trusted travelers are still subject to standard immigration and customs checks, and may be selected for secondary screening.
-This is true for any type of border crossing, regardless of which Trusted Traveler Program the person is a member.
+NEXUS cardholders are generally screened more quickly than non-NEXUS cardholders at Canadian and United States border crossings, offering NEXUS, Ready, and SENTRI lanes.
+However, such trusted travelers are still subject to standard immigration and customs checks and may be selected for secondary screening.
+This is true for any type of border crossing, regardless of which Trusted Traveler Program the person is a member of.